TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 Practical Impact for Lead Buyers

-If you are working a follow-up cadence and a prospect says "stop calling" during a voicemail callback or live conversation, you have 10 business days to make sure that number is suppressed across every system — your dialer, your CRM, your text platform, your skip-tracing tools.
+If you are working a follow-up cadence and a prospect says "stop calling," you have 10 business days to suppress that number across every system — your dialer, CRM, text platform, and skip-tracing tools.
 Miss one system and that next automated text becomes a $500-$1,500 violation.
+Build your suppression workflow now.

 Auto-Dialer (ATDS) Rules: What Equipment Triggers TCPA Restrictions